Plotnik123/android-hpe-master25/README.md

 ## Credits
-This app was developed as part of my MSc thesis in Computer Engineering at the University of Padua, Italy.
-Huge thanks to the Centro di Sonologia Computazionale (CSC) of the University of Padua [http://smc.dei.unipd.it/](http://smc.dei.unipd.it/).
+This app was developed as part of android-hpe(https://github.com/beraldofilippo/android-hpe)

 This app, as well as its C++ counterpart, replicates the great job done in [dlib-android-app](https://github.com/tzutalin/dlib-android-app), please refer to this project for some additional info.